-- · Characters: - Student 1 (crouching next to a leaky tap, pretending to fix it): "Leaky taps waste so much water!" - Student 2 (pointing at the leaking tap with concern): "Fixing this tap will help save water for everyone." - Student 3 (crossing arms, looking determined): "Every drop counts!"
+- Characters: - Student 1 (crouching next to a leaky tap, pretending to fix it): "Leaky taps waste so much water!" - Student 2 (pointing at the leaking tap with concern): "Fixing this tap will help save water for everyone." - Student 3 (crossing arms, looking determined): "Every drop counts on the Eyre Peninsula."